pingpong-labs/sky/README.md

 $info->providerIcon; //The icon choosen as main icon
 ```

+### Documentation

+Because this package using the library [oscarotero / Embed] (https://github.com/oscarotero/Embed), please refer to its documentation for more info.

 ### License

-This package is open-sourced software licensed under the MIT license.
+This package is open-sourced software licensed under the [MIT license](https://github.com/pingpong-labs/oembed/blob/master/LICENSE).